 The fund seeks to take advantage of the increasing global demand for creative content driven by the emergence of streaming platforms such as Netflix and Amazon, which have created a more competitive environment for the acquisition of content.
-The UK already has an established and successful creative industry which exports its content worldwide.
+The UK already has an established and successful creative industry that exports its content worldwide.
 The fund aims to back a new generation of EIS-qualifying companies seeking to take advantage of this shift in demand for content.

 The fund will invest in a diversified portfolio of production companies.
 Calculus will target companies that already have a slate of projects as well as a history of securing commissions.
-Investors can expect a portfolio of at least six investee companies, not guaranteed.
+Investors can expect a portfolio of at least five investee companies, not guaranteed.

 Read important documents and apply

-- Focus on investments in the TV & Film production industries
+- Focus on investments in the TV & film production industries

 - Collaboration between Calculus and Stargrove Pictures